OpenAssessItToolkit/openassessit_templates/templates/includes/footer.md

 Accessibility testing also requires a human to determine the validity and seriousness of an issue.
 Automated tests like this only catch about 40% of accessibility issues.
 For example, automated tests cannot tell if a menu is keyboard accessible.
 Please follow the checklist of manual items that require a human to test.

-You can re-run this report yourself using the open-source [OpenAssessIt project](https://github.com/OpenAssessItToolkit/openassessit) on GitHub.
+You can re-run the automated section of this report yourself using the open-source [OpenAssessIt project](https://github.com/OpenAssessItToolkit/openassessit) on GitHub.